Students Handbook

 • In case of sickness and other emergency leaves, the college has the right to investigate and evaluate the application and decide accordingly.

-• Leave for reason other than sudden illness is discouraged.
+• Leave for reasons other than sudden illness is discouraged.

-• For sick leave of more than a day, medical certificate will be required.
+• For sick leave of more than a day, a medical certificate will be required.

-• Absence without leave application for a week or more, makes a student liable for withdrawal from the college.
+• Absence without a leave application for a week or more makes a student liable for withdrawal from the college.

 • Regular classes are held from Monday to Friday.
-However, college can remain open on Saturday, in case of unexpected holiday during the week or extra classes are deemed necessary.
+However, the college may remain open on Saturday in case of an unexpected holiday during the week or if extra classes are deemed necessary.

 • Every student is required to participate in the Islamic Orientation and Personality Development sessions as a compulsory part of the curriculum.